Monday Night War: 1987–1993: Scheduling conflicts and Monday Night Raw

 By 1988, Crockett's acquisition spree had severely drained his coffers.
-As a result, he was forced to sell his company to Turner, through a subsidiary named Universal Wrestling Corporation, who wanted to retain the steady, strong ratings of the JCP wrestling programs.
-Turner named the company World Championship Wrestling (WCW) after the flagship television show; it remained affiliated with the NWA until 1993.
+As a result, he was forced to sell his company to Turner, through a subsidiary named Universal Wrestling Corporation, which wanted to retain the steady and strong ratings of the JCP wrestling programs.
+Turner named the company World Championship Wrestling (WCW) after the flagship TV show; it remained affiliated with the NWA until 1993.

-As 1993 began, Prime Time Wrestling was struggling in the ratings and was canceled by USA.
-The show that succeeded it, Monday Night Raw, changed how wrestling on cable television would be presented.
+As 1993 began, PTW was struggling in the ratings and was canceled by USA Network.
+The show that succeeded it, Monday Night Raw, changed how wrestling on cable TV would be presented.
 The WWF decided that it should use its cable time as a showcase for original matches and storylines that would serve as the major build-up to the quarterly pay-per-view broadcasts.

 The original Raw broke new ground in televised professional wrestling.
 Traditionally, wrestling shows were taped on sound stages with small audiences or at large arena shows.
-The Raw formula was very different than that of Prime Time Wrestling: instead of taped matches, with studio voice overs and taped chat, Raw was a show shot to a live audience, with storylines unfolding as they happened.
+The "Raw" formula was very different from that of "Prime Time Wrestling": instead of taped matches with studio voice-overs and taped chat, "Raw" was a show shot in front of a live audience, with storylines unfolding as they happened.
 The first episode featured Sean Mooney reporting from the streets of New York City and interviews by Bobby Heenan, Yokozuna defeating Koko B. Ware, The Steiner Brothers defeating The Executioners; WWF Intercontinental Champion Shawn Michaels defeating Max Moon; and The Undertaker defeating Damien Demento.
 The show also featured an interview with Razor Ramon.

-Raw originated from The Grand Ballroom at the Manhattan Center, a New York City theater, and aired live each week.
+Raw originated from the Grand Ballroom at the Manhattan Center, a New York City theater, and aired live each week.
 The combination of an intimate venue and live action proved highly successful.
 However, the weekly live schedule became a financial drain on the WWF, and the company began taping shows; sometimes up to a month's worth of shows were taped at a time.